susangfink/site/_posts/2026-02-17-susangfink-shrove-tuesday-mardi-gras.md

 At that age, and maybe because it was the 1980s, I didn't experience anything that wasn't kid-friendly.

 We attended family parties and had lunches at school where King Cake was served.
-If you've never had King Cake before, it's an oval-shaped, cinnamon roll cake that's decorated in bright green (for faith), purple (for justice), and gold (for power) sugar with a white, cream cheese frosting drizzle.
+If you've never had King Cake before, it's an oval-shaped, cinnamon brioche cake that's decorated in bright green (for faith), purple (for justice), and gold (for power) sugar with a white, cream cheese frosting drizzle.
 After it's baked, a tiny plastic Baby Jesus was hidden inside.
 When slicing and serving it, a lucky individual would get the piece with the Baby Jesus.
 Every time I had King Cake, I always wished to get the Baby Jesus at the same time praying not to choke on it.
 Whoever received it would have good luck for the next year.

-Shrove Tuesday is an opportunity to use up meat, eggs, dairy, before the start of the 40-day fasting season.
+Mardi Gras, also known as Shrove Tuesday is an opportunity to use up meat, eggs, dairy, before the start of the 40-day fasting season.
 It's also referred to as Pancake Tuesday to use up all the rich ingredients before Lent.
-Through the indulgences, we keep in mind that the season of fasting, prayer and almsgiving are upon us.

-Forty years later, my memories of Mardi Gras are still as vivid as the colors from those parties.
+It's unfortunate that this day has evolved to carry such a negative connotation.
+At its core and traditional meaning, it is about community gathering, celebration before the reflective season, and spiritual preparation.
+New Orleans culture, jazz music, and art all come together this Tuesday and it does not have to be about wild partying and excess. <i>Mardi Gras can be celebratory without being destructive.</i> When we view Mardi Gras through the eyes of a 5 year old, we can keep in mind that the Lenten season of fasting, prayer and almsgiving are upon us.

 Happy Mardi Gras!

 <img src="https://susangfink.github.io/site-images/assets/images/2026-02-17-mardi-gras-post/susangfink-mardi-gras-door-mask.jpg" alt="Mardi Gras Mask">